stated-tech/Grants-Program/applications/application-template.md

 - https://scholar.google.com/citations?user=<person_2>

 ## Development Status :open_book:

+We imagined to develop preferundum on-chain with a “console like” front end using graphQL.
+You will be able to call current preferundum, to list all preferundums., to make your own one, to add possibilities to those in progress and of course to vote.

+This “console” will be based on three pallets that we have currently began to work on.

+- The first used is the pallet proxy, that will be called every time a proposal is created.
+Only 32 people (the maximum of a proxy) can participate in the development of the proposal.
+So, everyone who has participated in this will have the right to vote with the same chance (without taking into account the balances of tokens of each).
+This will assume a fair vote.

+-The second one (pallet preferundum), will be mainly composed of Hashmap to link every preferundum with subjects and every subject with possibilities.

+- The third one is a graph.
+All the data from Hashmap will be structured to a graph.
+Firstly because it should be relevant if you want to see interactions (and a lot of uses as well).
+And secondly because we would like to use a DNSP in the future.

+The data you put on the console won’t be stored in the blockchain to avoid a fees surcharge, that’s why we will only store of pallet the cid of the data stored in IPFS.

+What we implemented in this template - linked google doc and discord - will be the same with our console.
+We could display it everywhere, discord, telegram etc.

 If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be: